KulEDmitr/geometric_lib/docs/README.md

 >Moreover, There are tests that control the correctness of input/output [You can check link on commits at the end](#history-of-commits)

+>In addition, I've used GitHub Actions workflow to start unix tests after every single `push`.
+You can see more information, [using this link](https://github.com/666mxvbee/geometric_lib/commit/e59bff88621f74baf8e0cfe8973b4f7bee78cc1c)

 >Geometric figures:
 1) [Area of the figures](#function-descriptionsarea)
 2) [Perimeter of the figures](#function-descriptions-perimeter)